Last Updated on January 18, 2023

 In addition to the sand dunes, visitors can also explore the park’s other natural features, such as the Kobuk River and its tributaries, which are home to salmon and sheefish, and the park’s many lakes, which are frequented by ducks, loons, geese, and swans during breeding season.

-The park is also home to the Kobuk Locoweed, a flowering herb that is only found on the slopes of the Great Kobuk Sand Dunes.
 The park also provides a glimpse into the ecosystem of Beringia, the thousand-mile-wide expanse of grassland that connected Asia and North America during the last Ice Age.
-15,000 years ago, woolly mammoths and saber-tooth tigers once roamed the valley in place of today’s moose and grizzly bears.

 Great Kobuk Sand Dunes - Alaska